naeri-kailash/passport-sodium-demo/README.md

 SESSION_SECRET=12345asdflksdjfj
 JWT_SECRET=asldfkjsdlfk
 ```

-Create a `cert.pem` and `key.pem` file in the root directory.
-Use [this SO post](http://stackoverflow.com/a/12907165/122643) if you're not sure how.

 Password hashing modules often have a _native_ component: they're written in lower-level languages like C or C++ with a JavaScript _wrapper_.
 This means they can be trickier to install on some platforms.
 There are some instructions for how to obtain the necessary tools to build native modules [here](https://github.com/dev-academy-programme/orientation/tree/master/3-installation/node.md).